omarithms/omarithms/README.md

-👋 Hi there I am Omar
-Aspiring Software Developer with interests in software engineering, cybersecurity, and systems.
+👋 Hi there I am Omar, aspiring Software Developer with interests in software engineering, cybersecurity, and systems.

 🔭 Currently Working On
 - Building development projects